yaqwsx/KiKit/doc/faq.md

 How to include the components?
 - specify the source area explicitly to include all your components
+- specify `tolerance: 20mm` for `source` (i.e., `--source 'tolerance: 20mm'`) to
-- specify `--tolerance 10` to enlarge the board outline bounding box by e.g. 10 mm.
+  enlarge the board outline bounding box.
 The default value is 5 mm.

 ## I rotated my board in a panel and the component references did not rotate.